China August export growth seen weak, imports slow

 China’s official factory PMI showed new export orders stabilized at 46.6 in August from July, but still below the 50-point level that separates expansion from contraction.

 The depth of China’s trade downturn has been a surprise to Beijing.
-China’s Premier Wen Jiabao pledged last month to take more action to stabilize export growth in the third quarter.
+China’s Premier Wen Jiabao pledged last month to take more action to stabilise export growth in the third quarter.

 China’s economy grew 7.6 percent in the second quarter, the slowest in three years.
 Trade was a drag on an economy, otherwise bolstered by domestic consumption and capital spending.